Depression

 Every person’s experience of depression or grief is unique.
 Your counselling sessions are tailored to your circumstances, allowing you to explore what matters most.

-Alongside exploring and processing feelings, counselling can provide some practical tools to help manage symptoms and improve daily functioning.
-This may include thought management techniques, goal setting, self-care strategies, and coping skills to support emotional wellbeing.
+Alongside exploring and processing thoughts and feelings, counselling can provide some practical tools to help manage symptoms and improve daily functioning.
+This may include thought management techniques, goal setting, self-care strategies, and coping skills to support psychological wellbeing.